 The most important part of the framework is a summary sentence.
 This should say what the project will achieve and enough about how it will achieve it to give a bit of distinctiveness and a bit of plausibility.
 It is essentially the elevator pitch, except that instead of taking 30 seconds to 2 minutes to say it or read it, it should take more like 15 seconds.
 The summary sentence should be the first sentence of the introduction, so it should take no time to find it, you still have 4 minutes 45 seconds left.

 If you read my last post you will recognise that the summary sentence is what I refer to there as the first key sentence.
-So it will come as no surprise that you should check that the summary sentence is re-used as the first sentence of the part of the case for support that sets out the background to the research project (In line with previous posts I am going to refer to this as the “Background” although different funders call it different names).
+So it will come as no surprise that you should check that the summary sentence is re-used as the first sentence of the part of the case for support that sets out the background to the research project.
 Let’s allow 15 seconds to do that.
 4 minutes 30 seconds left.

 Now you should spend 20 seconds checking the second sentence of the introduction.
 It’s the importance sentence.
 It should say something about why it is important to achieve whatever the project will achieve.
 Make a mental note about whether the importance sentence has a practical element.
 Does it mention a real world problem – childhood cancer, the economy, forgetfulness in old-age, or some such.
 It’s not essential that there is a practical element to the importance sentence but it has implications for the dissemination sentence, which you will review in a few minutes time.